Welcome to our relaxing and transformational wellbeing courses, taught by passionate and experienced teachers.

 Most women begin around 12 weeks & go right through to 39/40 weeks of pregnancy.
 The general rule is that if it still feels good to practice, then there is no reason to stop.
 Yoga releases all those wonderful, “feel good” hormones called endorphins.
 They help keep you relaxed, supple & deeply connected to your baby & body.

 What happens when the term finishes?

 Once the term has finished then it is advisable that you continue onto the next term.
-If you are a B1 student, then after 1 term you can move to B2.
-Be sure to check with your teacher what they recommend.

 Can I attend casually?